four students posing with senior thesis sign

 Your senior thesis may expand upon ideas that you explored in the JP.
 You may draw on and cite your own JP just like you would use other resources.
 In addition, you may re-use a limited portion of your JP in your senior thesis; for instance, the literature review could be re-used across the two.
 Whenever material from the JP is re-used, you must add a footnote noting the duplication across the JP or senior thesis.
 Note this policy does not affect the standard university guidelines for attributing ideas and research findings, whenever appropriate.
 The same policy holds with respect to incorporating the Fall junior research prospectus into either the Spring JP or senior thesis.

-The length of a senior thesis is generally about 100 double-spaced pages and rarely under 80 pages.
-No thesis should be longer than 125 pages, including appendices.
-(This limit does not include the ancillary pages for the title, dedication, table of contents, abstract, bibliography and honor code statement.)
-Any pages after 125 may or may not be read by the second reader.
-A thesis longer than 125 pages will not be considered for Politics thesis prizes.
+An excellent senior thesis can be 75 pages or less.
+No thesis should be longer than 120 pages.
+(The page count does not include the ancillary pages for the title, dedication, table of contents, abstract, bibliography and honor code statement.
+It also does not include any appendix material.)
+Any pages after 120 may or may not be read by the second reader.
+A thesis longer than 120 pages will not be considered for Politics thesis prizes.

 Also, seniors are required to prepare and present a professional poster describing their senior thesis results.